Towards Understanding Sparse Filtering: A Theoretical Perspective: Theoretical Analysis of Sparse Filtering

 With reference to the information-theoretic description of unsupervised learning presented in Section \ref{ITL}, the aim of sparse filtering seems to be a pure optimization of the informativeness principle.
 Indeed, sparse filtering algorithm explicitly maximizes a property of the learned distribution (related to the informativeness principle), but it makes no reference to the problem of preserving information in the original distribution (related to the infomax principle); its loss function seems to be concerned only with the second term in Equation \ref{eq:ITL formula} and to disregard the first term.

 However, based on our information-theoretic understanding of unsupervised learning we argue that, actually, sparse filtering must, in some way, take into account the infomax principle.
-In the following, we deploy a set of definitions and proofs to demonstrate the following thesis: \begin{quotation} \emph{Sparse filtering does satisfy the informativeness principle through the maximization of the proxy of sparsity and it satisfies the infomax principle through the constraint of preservation of the structure of cosine neighborhoodness of the data.} \end{quotation}
+In the following, we demonstrate the following thesis: \begin{quotation} \emph{Sparse filtering does satisfy the informativeness principle through the maximization of the proxy of sparsity and it satisfies the infomax principle through the constraint of preservation of the structure of cosine neighborhoodness of the data.} \end{quotation}